mariusz-kowalski/ruba.sh/README.markdown

    ```

 ### Per-User Installation
-To install Rubash for a single user:
+To install Ruba.sh for a single user:

 1. Clone or download the repository.
 2. Copy `ruba.sh` to a user-specific directory in your `$PATH`, such as `~/.local/bin`: